Earlopain/FoxTrove/README.md

 ## Configuration

-A few scraper require credentials to work.
-Create a file named `config/reverser_custom_config.yml` and overwrite the required values in `config/reverser.yml`.
-The location of the file can be overwritten with the `REVERSER_CUSTOM_CONFIG_PATH` environment variable.
+A few scraper require credentials to work, this is how you can configure them.
+Higher entries in this list overwrite the lower ones.
+1. Environment variables prefixed with `REVERSER_`.
+Values are loaded with `Psych.safe_load`, which means you are able to provide complex types like arrays and hashes.
+If a config ends with `?`, omit it from the environment variable name.
+1. Entries in the file at `REVERSER_CUSTOM_CONFIG_PATH`, or `config/reverser_custom_config.yml` if the environment variable is not set.
+1. Entries in the file at `config/reverser.yml`.
+Look here to see what you can/need to configure for more scraper to work.
 There are also a few other settings you can tweak, like disabling individual scrapers.

 ## Development Setup
 The following software is required to get started: